alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 ---

-title: "From Side Project to the Kickstarter for Kanjideck: A Walkthrough"
+title: "From Side Project to the Kickstarter for Kanjideck: Full Walkthrough"

 tags: kanjideck
 description: "The full account of how I created Kanjideck, started a business, and launched a Kickstarter"